vdhulst/idavie_docs/docs/source/gui.rst

 ========================
 .. note:: This section is under construction.
 We apologies for the inconvenience.

-iDaVIE-v presents two sets of GUIs: the :literal:`Desktop GUI` which is the one the user will interact with while at the computer/desktop using the keybord and the :literal:`VR GUI` which is the one the user will interact with in the VR environment using the VR controllers.
+iDaVIE-v presents two tyoes of GUI: the :literal:`Desktop GUI` which is the one the user will interact with while at the computer/desktop using the keybord and the :literal:`VR GUI` which is the one the user will interact with in the VR environment using the VR controllers.

 Desktop GUI
 -----------